What Really Happens When You Smoke Sherm

 Sherm cigarettes, also known as “water” or “wet,” are smoked to achieve a potent and often dangerous high.
 The practice of smoking sherm is not only illegal but also poses significant health risks due to the toxic nature of the substances involved.
 These substances can cause severe physical and psychological effects, making their use extremely risky.

-PCP, initially developed as an intravenous anesthetic, was discontinued for medical use due to its severe side effects.
+Phencyclidine, commonly known as PCP, was initially developed as an intravenous anesthetic.
+However, it was discontinued for medical use due to its severe side effects.
 Today, it is commonly found in the illicit drug market, often used to lace cigarettes.
-Embalming fluid, used for preserving bodies, contains a mixture of formaldehyde, methanol, and other solvents.
-Mixing these substances in sherm cigarettes is very dangerous, causing unpredictable and harmful effects.
+Embalming fluid, used for preserving deceased bodies, contains a mixture of formaldehyde, methanol, and other solvents.
+Mixing these substances in sherm cigarettes creates an unpredictable chemical cocktail that can damage nearly every system in the body.

 Smoking Wet